A local board shall:

 d.
 The child receiving foster care if the child is fourteen years of age or older.
 The child shall be informed of the review's purpose and procedure, and of the right to have a guardian ad litem present.

 e.
 The guardian ad litem of the foster child.
-The guardian ad litem shall be eligible for compensation through section 232.141, subsection 1, paragraph "b".
+An attorney appointed as guardian ad litem shall be eligible for compensation under section 232.141, subsection 2.

 f.
 The department.